NullDesk/nullmailer/README.md

 # NullDesk Email Extensions

 ## Overview

 Email extension service packages for quickly integrating common mail scenarios into any .Net Core or .Net project using a variety of message delivery frameworks and cloud service providers.

+Easily configure your application for different email services at startup based on environment, deployment configuration, or runtime detection of available mail providers.

 ## Status